Reading Time: 8 minutes

 Web accessibility is about designing and developing websites to make content available to anyone who wants to access it.

-International standards for web content accessibility are developed with individuals and organisations around the world and published by the Web Accessibility Initiative of the World Wide Web Consortium (W3C).
+The Web Accessibility Initiative of the World Wide Web Consortium (W3C) develops international standards for web content accessibility with individuals and organisations around the world.
 They are known as the Web Content Accessibility Guidelines (WCAG).

 Simple accessibility solutions to big accessibility problems